 Which Rotary Tool Is The Best

-After a review of many rotary tools I narrowed the consideration down to a few categories.
-Power, versatility, and price were the top considerations for my recommend pick for the best rotary tool.
+After a review of many rotary tools, I narrowed the consideration down to a few categories.
+Power, versatility, and price were the top considerations for my recommended pick for the best rotary tool.

-The best rotary tool for power, versatility and price is the WEN 2305 Variable Speed Rotary Tool Kit.
+The best rotary tool for power, versatility, and the price is the WEN 2305 Variable Speed Rotary Tool Kit.